COURSE PROGRAMME

 • Transport of a property: Eulerian vs Lagrangian

-• Discretization in space and time
+• Discretisation in space and time

 • Model limitations